skorotkiewicz/music-lib/README.md

 ## How to Use

 1. **Add a Track:**
+   - Click the "Add New Track" button or the floating + button (when tracks exist)
-   - Paste a direct link to an audio file in the "Audio URL" field
+   - Paste a direct link to an audio file in the modal
    - Optionally add a custom title
-   - Click "Add Track"
+   - Click "Add Track" to save

 2. **Play Music:**
    - Click on any track in the list to start playing